 The photometric and structural properties of the MATLAS dwarfs, and that of their nuclei, were studied in \citet{Poulain2021}.
-Follow-up \emph{HST} observations have been performed to study the GC population of selected UDGs from \citet{Marleau2021}.
+Follow-up HST observations were performed to study the GC population of selected UDGs from \citet{Marleau2021}.
 The first observations focused on MATLAS-2019, which has recently become an object of interest due to its large GC population \citep{Mueller2021, Danieli2022}.
-At least 11 of the GCs have been confirmed by MUSE spectroscopy \citep{Mueller2020}, strengthening the capability of detecting star clusters with \emph{HST} and select them based on their color and concentration index.
+At least 11 of the GCs have been confirmed by MUSE spectroscopy \citep{Mueller2020}, strengthening the capability of detecting star clusters with HST and selecting them based on their color and concentration index.
 A more recent work made use of a similar method to investigate the GC population of 74 UDGs \citep{Marleau2024}.
 These follow-up observations are well suited for a detailed analysis of the NSCs of the nucleated galaxies.

-\section{\emph{HST} Observations}
+\section{HST observations}

-In this study, a subsample of 79 of the 2210 dwarf galaxies identified in the MATLAS survey were observed with the \emph{HST} Advanced Camera for Surveys (ACS) in the Wide Field Channel (WFC) mode.
-The \emph{HST} observations were performed during the Cycle 27 program GO-16082 (PI: O. Müller), as well as the Cycle 28 and 29 snapshot programs SNAP-16257 and SNAP-16711 (PI: F. Marleau).
-We use the reduced CTE-corrected (Charge Transfer Efficiency corrected) \emph{drc} drizzled images produced by the STScI standard pipeline, that have a pixel size of 0.05 arcsec/pixel.
+For this study a subsample of 79 of the 2210 dwarf galaxies identified in the MATLAS survey were observed with the HST Advanced Camera for Surveys (ACS) in the Wide Field Channel (WFC) mode.
+The HST observations were performed during the Cycle 27 program GO-16082 (PI: O. Müller), as well as the Cycle 28 and 29 snapshot programs SNAP-16257 and SNAP-16711 (PI: F. Marleau).
+We used the reduced charge transfer efficiency corrected (CTE-corrected) drc drizzled images produced by the STScI standard pipeline, which have a pixel size of 0.05 arcsec/pixel.
 Each dwarf is centered in one of the charge coupled devices (CCDs) to optimize the background estimate and ensure that no object is lost (e.g., GCs) in the chip gap or outside the field of view.
-The galaxies were observed in the F606W and F814W filters, with an exposure time in each filter of 1030\,s for MATLAS-2019, and 824\,s for the others.
+The galaxies were observed in the F606W and F814W filters with an exposure time in each filter of 1030\,s for MATLAS-2019, and 824\,s for the others.
 We computed the VEGAmag zero-points from the \textsc{python} module \textsc{acszpt}\footnote{\url{https://acstools.readthedocs.io/en/latest/acszpt.html}} made by the ACS Team.
 The targets of the follow-up observations were selected to study the GC population of the MATLAS UDGs (e.g., \citealt{Mueller2020,Mueller2021,Marleau2021,Marleau2024,Pfeffer2024,Buzzo2025,Haacke2025}).
-Thus, our sample is mainly composed of low surface brightness and large dwarf galaxies (see Figure 2 from \citealt{Marleau2024}).
+Thus, our sample is mainly composed of low surface brightness galaxies and large dwarf galaxies (see Fig. 2 in \citealt{Marleau2024}).